MichaelCurrin/dev-resources/resources/other/vscode-extensions/recommended.md

 ---

+See [Swiss Army Knife](https://marketplace.visualstudio.com/items?itemName=mkloubert.vs-swiss-army-knife), a meta extension installing popular extensions.
+These are linked on the homepage, if you want to install them yourself.

 ### Tip

 You can also find _any_ extension in the marketplace and find a link to the GH repo.
 Look at the code yourself and use it as a reference or fork a repo.